machinekit/QtQuickVcp/README.md

 `install, docs and install_docs`
 ![Qt Creator Build Settings](doc/images/qtc_build_settings.png)

+Note: for android you need to prefix the install command as follows: `-C 3rdparty install` and `-C src install` else you will get errors during the Android "make install".

 Build the project in release mode (or debug mode if you want to debug QtQuickVcp and you application).
 Now you should have a working QtQuickVcp installed to your Qt version.

 #### Setup Qt Creator